You may know Comcast as the cable & Internet company you love to hate, but there’s a fresh side to Comcast: Xfinity Home Security.

 - Cannot Pan, Tilt, or Zoom

-Home Camera may not look like it, but it is a sturdy camera.
-It is compact and waterproof with an IP rating of 54.
+xCam is waterproof with an IP rating of 54.
 The first digit, 5, means that it is dust protected.
 Dust is not entirely prevented from entering the interior parts of the camera, but as long as the amount of dust isn’t crazy serious, the camera can handle it.
 The second digit, 4, is its resistance to water.
 This rating means that splashes of water against the case will not harm the camera.
-It is not resistant to water jets or water coming out of a nozzle nor is it resistant to complete submersion to water; it's simply resistant to splashing.
+It is not resistant to water jets or water coming out of a nozzle nor is it resistant to complete submersion; it's simply resistant to splashing.

 Even if the camera isn't ready for war, the Xfinity Home Camera can be used indoors or outdoors to protect and monitor any part of your home.

-Comcast sells a powerline device for $59.95 that is relevant to the camera.
+If you still have concerns, Comcast sells a powerline device for $59.95.
 The powerline device, "creates a high-bandwidth Ethernet connection that utilizes your home's electrical wiring and can be used to connect your touchscreen controller and cameras to your router."

 A Camera During The Day, Still A Camera At Night

 The camera functions day and night.
-With the help of its dual image sensors, the Home Camera can provide a clear image for surveillance during the day.
+With the help of its dual image sensors, xCam can provide a clear image for surveillance during the day.
 At night, it uses infrared illumination to see objects in the dark.
-This way, it is able to provide protection 24/7.
+This way, it's able to provide protection 24/7.

-When streaming, Home Camera uses Triple Streaming.
+Finally, while streaming, xCam uses Triple Streaming.
 This means that it can stream video using H.264 encryption, MPEG, or M-JPEG.

-All users also have access to a free mobile app and X1 customers have access to an exclusive voice-controlled option through their televisions.
+All users, both security and automation customers, have access to a free mobile app that you can use to control your camera.
+X1 customers also have access to an exclusive voice-controlled option through their televisions.
 Xfinity has added voice command to their X1 smart home platform.
-Using the X1 voice remote, you can say “Xfinity Home Cameras”, which will trigger live feeds on your television.
+Using the X1 voice remote, you can say “Xfinity Home Cameras,” which will trigger live feeds on your television.
 You can also arm and disarm your system using your voice by saying “Xfinity Home Arm/Disarm.”

 The highlight of xCam is its ability to integrate with other devices, like sensors and lights.
 You can create automated response to certain situations.
 For example, you can set xCam to record when your motion sensor is triggered, or have your lights turn on when xCam detects motion.
-It integrates with third-party home automation devices as well, like Nest, Lutron, Chamberlain, and August Home.
+Xfinity Home integrates with third-party home automation devices like Nest (thermostat only), Lutron, Chamberlain, and August Home (smart lock only).

-Later this year, Comcast customers can add their own security camera - Netgear's Arlo.
-The Arlo is similar to Comcast's camera in that it can work inside or out.
+Comcast has also rumored that they might allow customers to add their own security camera: Netgear's Arlo.
+Arlo is similar to Comcast's camera in that it can work inside or out.
 However, it's also different.
-The camera is 100% wireless, powered by battery and working off of your home's WiFi.
-Also, it includes 7 days of free cloud recording and 1 GB of cloud storage.
+The camera is 100% wireless and powered by a battery.
+Also, it includes seven days of free cloud recording and 1 GB of cloud storage.
 Exactly how the camera will integrate with Xfinity Home remains to be seen.
-But one thing is for sure - it's exciting.
+But one thing is for sure; the possibility is exciting.

 Is Xfinity Home Camera Worth It?

-When it comes to security cameras, no recipe works for all, and whether it is worth it or not, only you can tell.
-However, there are factors you should consider outside of what the camera has to offer—who offers it?
+When it comes to security cameras, no recipe works for all, and whether it will or will not work is up to you.
+However, there are factors you should consider outside of what the camera has to offer, like who offers it.